sharangowda/done-/README.md

+## Done!
-#Done! - A simple todo app written with JS
+- A simple todo app written with JS
 - Made with react and tailwindCSS